-As a student at SLU, you are responsible for your own education.
-This means that you have a responsibility to be aware of the rules that apply at the university regarding cheating and plagiarism.
+As a student at SLU, you have a responsibility to be aware of the rules that apply at the university regarding cheating and plagiarism.
 This page explains the differences between cheating and plagiarism, how you avoid plagiarism and how the university addresses these issues.

 Cheating is when you use prohibited aids or other methods with the attempt to deceive during examinations or other forms of assessments.
 Examples of cheating are:

-- fabrication of data, i.e. making up facts that there are no evidence for
+- Fabrication of data, i.e. making up facts that there is no evidence for.

 To be considered cheating, there must be an intent to deceive.
 This requires that the student have done this intentionally (not by mistake or through carelessness) and this must be related to the assessment of a study performance.